Ta'til

-Muʿaṭṭila or ta'tili
+Muʿaṭṭila or taʿtili

-Those accused of taʿṭīl may be referred to as muʿaṭṭila ("divestors") or ta'tili.
+Those accused of taʿṭīl may be referred to as muʿaṭṭila ("divestors") or taʿtili.
 Historically, the followers of Jahm ibn Safwan (d.
 746) — the Jahmiyya — were called muʿaṭṭila by their opponents.
-Of course, in the Islam world, muʿaṭṭila is also used to name people who believed that the universe is eternal and will always be and does not have a knowledgeable and wise creator.
+In the Islamic world, muʿaṭṭila is also used to refer to those who believe the universe is eternal and lacks a wise creator.

 The ninth-century Muʿtazilites were called muʿaṭṭila for their belief "[t]hat God is eternal [...] but they deny the existence of any eternal attributes (as distinct from His nature). [...]
 [K]nowledge, power, and life are part of His essence, otherwise, if they are to be looked upon as eternal attributes of the Deity, it will give rise to a multiplicity of eternal entities."

-People who believe in Dahriyah have also been called muʿaṭṭila.
+People who believe in dahriyah have also been called muʿaṭṭila.
 They believed that the universe was primitive and that God was not its creator, but that the intellects of the heavens and the stars caused the creation of beings.

-In pre-Islamic Arabia (Jahiliyyah era), some were also known as muʿaṭṭila or Arab muʿaṭṭila.
-Some of them denied the existence of God and the resurrection, some believed in God but rejected the resurrection, and some did not accept prophecy.
+According to Muslim scholars, in the Jahiliyyah, or pre-Islamic Arabia, there were muʿaṭṭila or ʿarab muʿaṭṭila.
+Some of them denied the existence of God and the Akhirah; some believed in God but rejected Akhirah; and some did not accept prophecy.

-In general, groups and schools that are more inclined to transcendence about God and His attributes are called muʿaṭṭila.
-Like groups and schools which believe that God should not be considered as an object or a being or as attributes such as: The Living (ٱلْحَىُّ), Who is Able to do Everything (ٱلْقَادِرُ), The All-Knowing (عالم), The All-Hearing (ٱلْسَّمِيعُ) and The All-Seeing (ٱلْبَصِيرُ) and the like.
+In general, groups and schools that are more inclined to a belief in transcendence are called muʿaṭṭila.
 Groups and schools that reject the imputation of attributes to the essence of God and believe in the objectivity of the essence and attributes have also been called muʿaṭṭila.
-The followers of the schools of Jahmiyyah, Muʿtazila and Isma'ilism and philosophers and sages have also been called muʿaṭṭila or ta'tili by their opponents, although this type of naming may not be fair.
+The followers of Jahmism, Muʿtazilism, and Isma'ilism and philosophers and sages have also been called muʿaṭṭila or taʿtili by their opponents, although this type of naming may not be accurate.